-1.R + RStudio-Server,
+- R + RStudio-Server,

-3.Database (SQL, Cassandra),
+- Database (SQL, Cassandra),

-A separate VM is maintained to collect the performance metrics over all VMs.
-The monitoring VM can inspect the performance of the cloud infrastructure and also the performance of tasks running in every single VM.
+A separate Virtual Machine is maintained to collect the performance metrics over all Virtual Machines.
+The monitoring Virtual Machine can inspect the performance of the cloud infrastructure and also the performance of tasks running in every single Virtual Machine.
 A web interface is available, where users can see the performance metrics.
-Figure 2 shows the bandwidth evaluation of one of the VMs while downloading a dataset of 1.5 GB.
-Such performance metrics can be used to optimize programs and services running in the VM.
+Figure 2 shows the bandwidth evaluation of one of the Virtual Machines while downloading a dataset of 1.5 GB.
+Such performance metrics can be used to optimize programs and services running in the Virtual Machine.

 Application: Data Analysis with R and Python

 In this section we describe an application of the above presented infrastructure.
 The main purpose herein is an evaluation of sensor data from “Taurus” (this is the name of an HPC machine from the ZIH.
 The data mainly focused for analysis is sensor data, esp. temperature and power data, which is typically time series data.
 Thereby, we are interested in anomalies that could indicate problems in the cooling system of “Taurus”.
 Figure 1 shows the cloud architecture applied for this data analysis.
 The cloud infrastructure is able to collect offline and online data from “Taurus”.

 Another possibility to provide a user-friendly web interface is an implementation by means of a Jupyter-notebook.
 Thereby, the Python programming language is used in the backend.
-This possibility also was realized within the cloud infrastructure above by using a separate VM.
+This possibility also was realized within the cloud infrastructure above by using a separate Virtual Machine.
 Both web applications can be used in order to analyze offline data and streaming data as well.
 BigData Frameworks like Apache Spark and Apache Flink is also available in the infrastructure for processing the collected data.

 There are three main advantages of such web applications.
 They are platform independent (only a web-browser is required), the whole functionality of R (or Python) is available beneath a simple and intuitive web page and they are highly flexible, i.e. an individual adjustment is possible.

 In this article we describe a possible architecture of virtual cloud infrastructure for data analysis.
 An application of the virtual cloud infrastructure for analyzing sensor data from the HPC machine “Taurus” is demonstrated and some basic functionalities are explained.
 Thereby, R and Python are used in order to analyze data and provide the possibility of user interaction as well.
-Finally, there is the advantage of portability of well-working virtual machines by means of snapshots which can be replicated and recreated arbitrarily.
-Moreover, the employment of VMs is not restricted to data analysis, but also for developing, testing and optimizing applications as well as interconnections and single parts of a whole working process.The bottom line is, using a virtual cloud infrastructure is time-saving and cost-efficient esp. referring setup and maintenance and it allows for highly flexible user-specific adjustments.
+Finally, there is the advantage of portability of well-working Virtual Machines by means of snapshots which can be replicated and recreated arbitrarily.
+Moreover, the employment of Virtual Machines is not restricted to data analysis, but also for developing, testing and optimizing applications as well as interconnections and single parts of a whole working process.The bottom line is, using a virtual cloud infrastructure is time-saving and cost-efficient esp. referring setup and maintenance and it allows for highly flexible user-specific adjustments.